 How do you keep your skills up to date

-- April 29th, 2006 – Attended and completed, Cardio Tennis Level II Workshop, Circle C Club, Austin, TX
+- 2006, April 29th, – Attended and completed, Cardio Tennis Level II Workshop, Circle C Club, Austin, TX

-- April 3-5, 2006 – Van der Meer Tennis Academy – learned new and improved methodologies in techniques and drills for World Class Juniors and Adults teaching skills, Hilton Head Is., SC
+- 2006, April 3-5, – Van der Meer Tennis Academy – learned new and improved methodologies in techniques and drills for World Class Juniors and Adults teaching skills, Hilton Head Is., SC

-- August 6th, 2005 – Attended and completed, Cardio Tennis Workshop, Houston, TX
+- 2005, August 6th, – Attended and completed, Cardio Tennis Workshop, Houston, TX

-- Played competitive tennis every Wed night on the men’s 4.0 & 4.5 at Westover Hills tennis club since 1997 to October 2004
+- 1997 to October 2004 Played competitive tennis every Wed night on the men’s 4.0 & 4.5 at Westover Hills tennis club since

 - I do brisk walking 3 miles about 2/3 times a week which really enhances my mental and physical well being and also gives me time to myself.